 And in one conversation I had with my aunt about the Romanian Lemon Cake - Lamaita, she mentioned the layered vanilla chocolate cake without me even asking about it, she said she makes it quite often herself.

-What I recommend is to make the cake one day in advance and let it develop the texture and flavors until the next day.
-The moisture of the vanilla buttercream will then have time to penetrate all those different cake layers making the vanilla chocolate layer cake even better than it already is.
+I recommend making the cake one day in advance and letting it develop the texture and flavors until the next day.
+The moisture of the vanilla buttercream will then have time to penetrate all those different cake layers, making the vanilla chocolate layer cake even better than it already is.

-The recipe for this cake might seem a bit long, but please don't worry and give it a try if you like the way it looks, although it has a few different steps, they are all so easy, you will have no problem making the chocolate vanilla cake.
+The recipe for this cake might seem a bit long, but please don't worry and try it if you like the way it looks, although it has a few different steps, they are all so easy, you will have no problem making the chocolate vanilla cake.

-- Tip number 1 and the most important one as well: use a digital kitchen scale.
+- Tip number 1 and the most important one as well: use a digital kitchen scale (the Amazon affiliate link opens in a new tab).

-- I would not even attempt making this chocolate vanilla cake using cups, there is too much you have to measure, the cake is not the simplest one there is and you are bound to get something wrong when using cups so much and for so many steps.
+- I would not even attempt making this chocolate vanilla cake using cups.
+There is too much you have to measure, the cake is not the simplest one there is, and you are bound to get something wrong when using cups so many times and for so many steps.

-- Start with the buttercream and the ganache as they will need time to cool and rest overnight.
+- Start with the buttercream and ganache; they will need time to cool and rest overnight.

-This Romanian or German style buttercream tastes different than American buttercream, in my opinion much better as it is less sweet, creamier and milder.
+This Romanian or German-style buttercream tastes different from American buttercream.
+In my opinion, it is much better as it is less sweet, creamier, and milder.
 However, tastes are different.
-American buttercream is not suitable for this cake, it would be too sweet and too much of it.
+American buttercream is not suitable for this cake; it would be too sweet and too much of it.

-When making the buttercream, it helps using a stand mixer.
-The results are not better (using a hand held mixer makes the buttercream just as good), but there is a lot of mixing involved, so a stand mixer is just easier.
+When making the buttercream, it helps to use a stand mixer (the Amazon affiliate link opens in a new tab).
+The results are not better (using a handheld mixer makes the buttercream just as good), but there is a lot of mixing involved, so a stand mixer is just easier.

 How to prevent buttercream from breaking?